 Gluten Free Peanut Butter Blondies

 These blondies are deliciously peanut buttery, not overly sweet, and have just enough chocolate in them.
 These blondies or cookie bars have a delicate texture- soft, but chewy, and loaded with peanut butter flavor.
-They also happen to be gluten gree, and are vegan compatible.
+They also happen to be gluten free, and are vegan compatible.
 They are made with almond flour and oats and are easy to make.
 All you need is a bowl and spoon or whisk, they take minutes to put together and bake up in under 30 minutes.
-Blondie and chocolate cravings satisfies in no time.
+Blondie and chocolate cravings satisfy in no time.
 This is a gluten free version of a classic blondie recipe that is adaptable too - make sure to look out for all the substitutions and add-in suggestions below.